Corrupt Practices Investigation Bureau: Legal framework

+The director of the CPIB can also report to the president if the prime minister refuses any investigation or prosecution to be taken place.

+Cases

 In April 2019, the CPIB reported that it received 358 corruption-related reports, and registered 107 new cases for investigation in 2018.
 Cases involving the private sector continued to form the majority, or 88%, of all new cases registered for investigation by the CPIB in 2018.
 The conviction rate remained high, averaging 98% from 2014 to 2018.
 The CPIB is committed to fight corruption with resolve, by strengthening its interview tradecraft, intelligence and investigative support capabilities.

+Notable cases

+Some notable cases tackled by the CPIB are the operation against Chap Ji Kee lottery syndicates, the corruption trial against Minister of State Wee Toon Boon and the investigation of Minister Teh Cheang Wan.

+The latest high profile case involved former Transport Minister S. Iswaran.